Workshop overview · Pre-flight

 -

-Part 2 — Dashboards
+Part 2 — Dashboards and Alerts

 Mid-morning — a post-mortem email lands.
 Last night's page lost ten minutes because a flap-rate panel didn't exist yet.
 You build it now, with thresholds matching the actual alert rule, while the team is still in the room.